vskokov/demo-reveal/slides.md

 ### Conclusions

+- Every second order phase transition comes with Yang-Lee edge singularity.
+In the "crossover" region, there is a singularity in the complex plane
 - Universal location of YLE was one of not many unknown universal quantities
-  - FRG allowed us to find the universal location of YLE for $d>2.7$ and arbitrary $N$
+  - FRG is uniquely positioned to determine the universal location of YLE with precision.
+In our work, $d>2.7$ and arbitrary $N$
   - Xu and Zamolodchikov determined location of YLE in Ising Field Theory, $d=2$ and $N=1$
 - To map universal location to QCD, one requires non-universal metric factors.
-  They are generically are not known.
+  They are generically are not known
 - Nevertheless properties of YLE singularities might be useful in establishing existence/location of QCD critical point
-  - YLE is continuously connected to critical point;
+  - YLE is continuously connected to critical point
   - Two distinct approaches based on lattice input from Taylor coefficients and imaginary $\mu$ $\leadsto$ approximately the same $T_c$
-  - Critical exponent $\sigma$ at YLE is universal and independent of $N$; it predicts the behaviour of Lee-Yang zeroes and their scaling with volume
   - Associated analytic structure of complex $\mu$-plane constraints the behaviour of Fourier coefficients